horuslabsio/chainrails-demo/server/nestjs-example/src/chains/README.md

 - `cr_test_xxx` API keys → Use testnet chains only (supports mainnet too, for chains with no testnet support)
 - `cr_live_xxx` API keys → Use mainnet chains only

-## Next Steps

-Now that you understand chains, you can continue to the `quotes-and-routes` module to learn about quotes and routing.